danyfang/TensorFlow-Documentation-HTML/README.md

-I've created an additional file tensorflow.html in directory tensorflow/api_guides/tensorflow.html, it is a duplicate of the index file in the same directory, this way you can just search the file name to directly access the documentation.
+I've created an additional file tensorflow.html in directory tensorflow/api_guides/tensorflow.html, it is a duplicate of the index file in the same directory, you can just search the file name to directly access the documentation.